Volition-Servers/wings/README.md

 8, Build the new wings (if you created to other folder, change it - or if your wings is other folder, change it):
    - cd /srv/wings/ && go build -o /usr/local/bin/wings && chmod +x /usr/local/bin/wings

+8.A, If an error occurs run "go mod tidy"

 9, Restart wings: service wings restart